PNg-HA/Elastic-Stack/README.md

   > **Note**
   > To know the location of directory `backup_repo`, use command `pwd`

-Do these above steps for **3** elasticsearch node.
+Do these above steps for **3** elasticsearch node and restart them.
 Then go to the Kibana web UI.

   1. Go to **Stack Management** -> **Snapshot and Restore** -> **Repositories**